 Newport is celebrated for its bridges – George Street Bridge was the first cable-stayed bridge in Britain, which opened in 1964.
 Given the number of bridges, driving around Newport is made easy.
 The M4 comes within a mile of the city centre, while the Great Western main railway line passes through the heart of Newport, stopping at the city’s railway station.
 Newport is well-linked, thanks to its proximity to nearby Cardiff, with approximately six rail and five bus services between the cities every hour.
 Newport Bus Station is the largest bus interchange in the county, with 24 stands, while Newport railway station is the third-busiest station in Wales.
 When it comes to air travel, the nearest airport with scheduled domestic and international flights is Cardiff Airport, which is about 30 miles away.

 The city has over 50 primary schools (including three Welsh-medium primary schools), eight state secondary schools, a special educational needs school, plus independent school, Rougemont School.
 The University of South Wales campus is on the west bank of the river Usk in the city centre.
 The university can trace its roots to the founding of the Newport Mechanics Institute in 1841.
 There’s also the Newport School of Art, Media and Design, one of the first Art Schools to be awarded degree status in 1973, as well as the further education Coleg Gwent City of Newport Campus, informally known as Nash College.

-The overall average house price for Newport is £189,720, which reflects an increase of 5 per cent on the previous year.
-The majority of house sales were terraced properties, which sold for an average of £143,915, making it a more affordable place to buy than nearby Cardiff.
+The overall average house price for Newport is £175,466, which reflects a small fall on the prices of the previous year.
+The majority of house sales are terraced properties, which sell for an average of £127,950, making Newport a more affordable place to buy than nearby Cardiff.
 And with such great transport links, surely it’s a no-brainer?

-One last thing… Did you know that Newport hosted the Ryder Cup back in 2010 and was the venue for the 2014 NATO summit?
+One last thing… Did you know that Newport hosted the Ryder Cup back in 2010, as well as being the venue for the 2014 NATO summit?